tomas-bzdusek/research-website/content/authors/Marcelo-Looser/_index.md

 - Undergrad Students
 ---

-Marcelo applies the supercell method to investigate diverse aspects of band theory and topology of hyperbolic lattices.
+Marcelo applies the supercell method to investigate diverse aspects of band theory and topology in hyperbolic lattices.